unnamed-girl/mmoldb/readme.md

 manual process:

 1. `git pull` to fetch the changes
-2. `docker compose -f docker-compose-prod.yml down` to stop the running containers.
+2. `docker compose down` to stop the running containers.
 Do _not_ add the `-v` flag as was previously recommended -- that will remove the HTTP cache as well as the database itself, and will make your database rebuild significantly slower.
-3. `docker compose -f docker-compose-prod.yml build` to rebuild the container.
+3. `docker compose build` to rebuild the container.
 If you don't do this you won't see the changes.
 4. `docker volume rm mmoldb_postgres-data` to remove the database volume.
-Note that this is a raw docker command, not a docker compose command, so it doesn't need the `-f docker-compose-prod.yml` part.
 5. Run the app again using steps 3-5 of the install instructions.

 Debug